benz0id/linProt/README.md

 This package provides a pipeline that allows for that training and evaluation of linear models for protein function prediction from user provided labelled AA sequences.
-This package provides visualizations of the patterns learned by the linear models and provides functions that can be used to generate novel proteins with optimised functional characteristics.
+This package also provides visualizations of the patterns learned by the linear models and provides functions that can be used to generate novel proteins with optimised functional characteristics.